 Vertical distribution of sample intervals will be used to delineate PCB and metal concentrations in targeted sediment deposits which may require dredging and to document the sediment concentrations that will be left in place after remedial action.
 An initial 0-0.5 ft. depth interval will be sampled to correspond to previous depths and analyses along with a 0.5-1 ft. interval.
-One-foot sampling depth intervals will be conducted up to 7 ft. depths to provide more refined PCB and metals contaminant distribution data and residual concentrations.
+One-foot sampling depth intervals will be conducted up to 6 ft. depths to provide more refined PCB and metals contaminant distribution data and residual concentrations as applicable.
+Deeper two-foot interval samples will be analyzed if needed to document sediment concentrations that will be left in place after remedial action.